 Collis Law Group LLC is located in Columbus, Ohio.
 Our office is within 4 miles of the Nursing Board offices.
 One of the advantages of hiring a law firm based in Columbus is that we do not separately bill the client for expenses of travel, hotel, or meals when we attend a meeting or hearing before the Nursing Board.

 This is a general summary of Collis Law Group LLC’s fees to represent a nurse in a disciplinary matter before the Ohio Board of Nursing.
 This information is subject to change and may be different in a particular matter.
 This information is not intended, and does not, create a lawyer-client relationship.

-As always, if you have any questions about the Ohio Board of Nursing or this post, please feel free to contact one of the attorneys at Collis, Smiles and Collis at 614-486-3909 or email me at Beth@collislaw.com
+As always, if you have any questions about this post or about the Ohio Board of Nursing, contact one of the attorneys at the Collis Law Group, LLC at 614-486-3909 or email me at Beth@collislaw.com